 There are no faculty term limits.
-Student members will be reappointed when a student member is no longer enrolled at RWJMS.
+New student members will be appointed when a student member is no longer enrolled at RWJMS.

 Meetings shall be convened by the Chair or on request of the Dean or any member of the Committee.
-A quorum shall be five members, one of which must be a student, including the Chair or a designated member of the Committee as the presiding official.
+A quorum shall be five members, one of whom must be a student, including the Chair or a designated member of the Committee as the presiding official.